-The Hospitals hold an investment which under GAAP is considered an alternative investment totaling \$2,344 as of December 31, 2011, which invests primarily in debt securities of emerging markets.
-This asset was not held as of December 31, 2010.
-This fund utilizes various types of debt and equity securities along with derivative instruments in their investment strategy.
+The Hospitals hold an investment in a fund which under GAAP is considered an alternative investment totaling \$2,599 and \$2,344 as of December 31, 2012 and 2011, respectively.
+The fund invests primarily in debt securities of emerging markets.
+This fund utilizes various types of debt and equity securities along with derivative instruments in its investment strategy.
 Alternative investments are recorded under the equity method of accounting.